binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 (2012-08-01) `exploit/windows/local/current_user_psexec`
 "PsExec via Current User Token"

-   1. This module uploads an executable file to the victim system, then creates a share containing that's executable
+   1. This module uploads an executable file to the victim system, then creates a share containing that executable
    2. It then creates a remote service on each target system similar to the `psexec` module, using a UNC path to the file on the victim system.
 This is essentially a pivot, or lateral movement
    3. It then starts the service(s) on the target hosts which run the executable from step 1.
 The reason the service(s) on the target(s) can be placed and run, is because we are using the victim's legitimate current session's authentication token to pivot to the target(s), we do not need to know the credentials for the target(s)